-IHACPA have selected following index series, predominately CPI subgroups, to construct a specific index for series hotel costs.
-This have been selected to aligns as closely as possible with the hotel cost components listed above.
-These are summarised in Table 12.
+IHACPA has selected following index series, predominately CPI subgroups, to construct a specific index for series hotel costs.
+These have been selected to align as closely as possible with the hotel cost components listed above and are summarised in Table 12.